 A common conversation I have with prospective students and families is related to extracurricular activities.
-Parents will rightfully boast about their child’s involvement with this, that, and the other, while the student is worried that they either doing too much or not enough.
+Parents rightfully boast about their child’s involvement with this, that, and the other.
+Meanwhile, the student worries that they either doing too much or not enough.

-The latter thought from the student can become a troubling one as it causes a certain sense of anxiety, especially when the student is in their junior year and trying to figure out if they did or did not do enough.
+The latter thought from the student can become a troubling one as it causes a certain sense of anxiety.
+It’s especially worrying when the student is in their junior year and trying to figure out if they did or did not do enough.

 Being involved in extracurricular activities

 To the students, I say this: quality over quantity.

 To my knowledge, there are no cookie-cut criteria from a college or university as to what they expect to see on your application as it regards to extracurriculars.
 What I can say is that College Admissions folks like to see something.
 More than anything, we want to see the quality of your involvement as opposed to the quantity.